Alarms | Online Help |Qntrl

 2. Description: Specify the purpose of the alarm for future reference.

-3. Alarm Type: Choose the Alarm Type from the dropdown menu.
-There are four predefined alert types available:
+3. Alarm Type: Choose from the predefined alarm type:

 1. CPU Alert